 a variety of math materials to solve math problems.

-Abingdon's instructional program is consistent with Arlington Public Schools' goal to teach all students a broad body of knowledge, effective communication skills, a rational system of thought, and use of their individual creativity.
-Unique features of Abingdon's instructional program include the elimination of most early release Wednesdays.
+Abingdon's instructional program is consistent with Arlington Public Schools' goal to teach all students a broad body of knowledge, effective communication skills, a rational system of thought, and to think creatively.
+A unique feature of Abingdon's instructional program is the elimination of most early release Wednesdays.
 All Abingdon students will attend school five full days.
 This will increase instructional time for our students by approximately three weeks.

 To provide a safe, academically challenging environment that engages all students through well-planned and executed teaching strategies, develops positive social skills and fosters productive, self-reliant citizens for the Abingdon community and beyond.